 Surgery for vulval cancer

 Surgery is the main treatment for vulval cancer.
 The type of surgery you need depends on where the cancer is in your vulva.
-Find out about these, what happens before surgery and how you might feel after your operation.
+Read about what happens before surgery and how you might feel after your operation.

 This section is about surgery for vulval cancer.
 We have separate information about surgery for vulval intraepithelial neoplasia (VIN).